pastreb/HCI-Spatial-Arrangement-in-Video-Conferencing/README.md

 ## Ideation
 (Weeks 2-4)

-The interviews resulted in a [Final List of Needs](https://github.com/eth-ait/hci-project-hci2020-group-08/blob/2020/Deliverables/Needfinding%20Final.pdf) both for every interviewee and also accross all interviewees.
+The interviews resulted in a [Final List of Needs](https://github.com/eth-ait/hci-project-hci2020-group-08/blob/2020/Deliverables/Needfinding%20Final.pdf) both for every interviewee and also across all interviewees.

 These can be summed up:
 - Simpleness: